collapsed-stacks/startups/questions/3972/what-is-the-best-way-to-reach-out-to-designers-and-3d-modelers-who-would-love-to.md

 - tagged: `marketing`, `customer-development`, `idea`, `design`
 - score: 8

-<p>I am involved with a newly launched (currently in open beta) 3D printing marketplace, where we aim to connect shoppers, inventors, makers and designers on our platform and make 3D printing accessible to all.</p>
+I am involved with a newly launched (currently in open beta) 3D printing marketplace, where we aim to connect shoppers, inventors, makers and designers on our platform and make 3D printing accessible to all.

-<p>And for this I would like to extend an invitation to designers and modelers to try out the site, give feed back and showcase their design and enable them to earn money out of it. </p>
+And for this I would like to extend an invitation to designers and modelers to try out the site, give feed back and showcase their design and enable them to earn money out of it.

-<p>So, what's the best way to find an existing pool of talented designers to have them on board, have them  sign up and try out our platform and give their valuable feedback.</p>
+So, what's the best way to find an existing pool of talented designers to have them on board, have them  sign up and try out our platform and give their valuable feedback.

-<p>P.S: I am not sure if I am allowed to mention the name of the startup, hence the non disclosure.</p>
+P.S: I am not sure if I am allowed to mention the name of the startup, hence the non disclosure.

 ## Answer 6169